 I draw on the Hakomi Method, an experiential somatic therapy modality, to structure my sessions.
 From a somatics lens, the body and psyche are not separate but rather two facets of a single, unified self.
 The body stores felt-sense memories and core beliefs are expressed through it.
 Therefore, by paying attention to what the body is saying, we can access and recover deep aspects of our experiences that cannot be accessed through talk alone.
 Tuning into what is happening in the body through mindfulness is also a helpful way to ground in what is present, which allows for therapy to become experiential and focused on the immediate experience of the client.
 This, in turn, makes for a deeper and more efficient access route to core material, where healing and transformation can occur.
 With practice, I guide my clients to develop compassionate awareness about their somatic experience and integrate the wisdom of their body with the intelligence of their mind; this may look like slowing down and turning inward to become mindful of the breath, postures, gestures, images, vocal qualities, emotions, and sensations that surface while speaking.

-I am committed to a practice that is welcoming to people of color, queer, trans, and gender nonconforming folks, and folks of all body sizes and abilities.
+I am committed to a practice that is welcoming to people of color, neurodiverse and disabled folks, queer, trans, and gender nonconforming folks, and folks of all body sizes.
 My work is rooted in the understanding that privilege, power, and structural and systemic injustice are interwoven into our life experiences and I believe part of our work together is interrupting these cycles of oppression by becoming aware of their impacts and healing from them.